 The Wayside Fire Department was organized in 1898 and incorporated in 1900.
-The first Fire Station was located West of the village on Wayside Road , not much is know of the building it was just a old existing building the Fire Dept. used to house a hand drawn hook and ladder wagon with fire buckets.
+The first Fire Station was located West of the village on Wayside Road, not much is know of the building it was just an old existing building the Fire Dept. used to house a hand-drawn hook and ladder wagon with fire buckets.
 This building was used from 1898-1910.
-In 1901 a wooden hand pumper, and a hose cart were added to the Fire Dept. Soon more room was needed, The Fire Depts. second station was actually an old warehouse that was moved from a different site to Hwy W , and a new foundation was made for it around 1909.
-The building was also updated, and renovated to make it suit the Depts. needs.
+In 1901 a wooden hand pumper and a hose cart were added to the Fire Dept. Soon more room was needed, the Fire Depts. second station was actually an old warehouse that was moved from a different site to Hwy W, and a new foundation was made for it around 1909.
+The building was also updated and renovated to make it suit the Depts. needs.
 This second station was used from 1910-1958.
 Around 1910 the Fire Dept. already had in place two cisterns, and a well for fire protection.
 In 1918 a new #4 hook and ladder wagon with two chemical tanks was put in service.
 The new wagon was purchased from Prospect Mfg.
 Co. at the cost of $400.00.
 A few years later another cistern was constructed adding more fire protection to a growing community.

-In 1923 the Fire Dept. purchased its first self-propelled Chev fire truck, with three chemical tanks, made by American La France at the cost of $2275.00 .
+In 1923 the Fire Dept. purchased its first self-propelled Chev fire truck, with three chemical tanks, made by American La France at the cost of $ 2275.00.
 The chemical tanks were a means to move water before a conventional pump was designed, and made cost effective to work on a truck chassis.
 How the chemical tank worked was, two chemicals were mixed together in sealed tanks, the chemical reaction caused gasses to expand inside the tanks creating a pressure build up.
-The build up of pressure inside the tanks forced the water out the hose, and on the fire.
-There was only 30 gallons of water per tank, and it had limited pressure and range, but was much faster than bucket brigade or the hand pumper.
-It was capable of a quick knock down of smaller fires before they got big, or until the hand pumper was set up.
+The build-up of pressure inside the tanks forced the water out the hose and on the fire.
+There were only 30 gallons of water per tank, and it had limited pressure and range, but was much faster than bucket brigade or the hand pumper.
+It was capable of a quick knockdown of smaller fires before they got big, or until the hand pumper was set up.
 The chemical tanks were an effective quick response solution, but it was very dangerous due to: uncontrollable, pressures, chemical reactions, and water flow capacity.

 The used 1954 tanker was sold for $900.00 and was replaced in 1971 by a 1,500 gallon Chev tanker at the cost of $7300.00, and soon after a 1973 1,200 gallon tanker for $8474.00.
-Both tankers were made in Hortonville WI . , and were custom made to fit in the space available in the fire station.
+Both tankers were made in Hortonville WI. , and were custom made to fit in the space available at the fire station.
 Both tankers had portable 250 gpm pumps mounted on the tailboards.
 In the late 1970’s 10″ quick dumps were added one on each tanker.
-Prior to that there was only one 4″ dumping valve.
+Prior to that, there was only one 4″ dumping valve.

 In 1976 two new MSA air masks with steel tanks were purchased, and they were the first SCBA’s put in service by the Fire Dept. Prior to these new SCBA’s the Fire Dept. had only two very old military style gas masks from World War 2 to use for interior fire attack and rescue.